Eight Foods That Are Making You Fat!

 Bet you could’ve guessed this one.
 According to a review in the Journal of Endocrinology, when we overeat glucose-containing sugar, the excess glucose our body can’t process quickly enough can increase levels of pro-inflammatory messengers called cytokines.
 And that’s not all.
 Sugar also suppresses the effectiveness of our white blood cells’ germ-killing ability, weakening our immune system and making us more susceptible to infectious diseases.

-A simple swap is subbing out unhealthy high-glycemic foods (which spike and crash blood sugar) for low GI alternatives, like whole grains and foods with healthy fats, protein, and fibers.
+A simple swap is subbing out unhealthy high-glycemic foods (which spike and crash blood sugar) for low GI alternatives, like whole grains and foods with healthy fats, protein, and fibres.
 A study in the Journal of Nutrition discovered that on an equal calorie diet, overweight participants who ate a low-GI diet reduced levels of the inflammatory biomarker C-reactive protein whereas participants on a high GI diet did not.
 Sugar isn’t only added to apparent products like chocolate bars and Soft drinks.

 2. VEGETABLE OIL